Range & React

 Know their range.
 Know their tendencies.
 Everything else is noise.

-A focused training site for serious live players and coaches who want reading and reacting to feel automatic when the pressure is on.
+A training site for serious live players and coaches who want to focus on what actually drives decisions.

 Most poker mistakes do not come from a lack of knowledge.
-They come from losing track of what matters in the moment.
-Range & React drills one repeatable process: narrow the range, predict the reaction, then choose the best line.
+They come from losing focus on what matters most in the moment.
+Range & React helps players build a repeatable process for updating an opponent’s range based on previous actions and predicting how that range will react based on player-specific tendencies.

 Open the lab